VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 ### Inference

 The inference scripts exists in `cd inference/`.
-It makes predictions the particle dynamics from trained neural model and saves the resulting plots and videos.
+It makes predictions for the particle dynamics from trained neural model and saves the resulting plots and videos.
 Optionally, it also performs numerical simulation and **Vortex-Fit** for comparison.